Dean177/use-url-state/Readme.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Dean177/with-url-state.svg)](https://greenkeeper.io/)
 [![Npm](https://badge.fury.io/js/with-url-state.svg)](https://www.npmjs.com/package/with-url-state)

+Lifts the state out of a react component and into the url

+![color-example](./example/color-example.gif)

 This package allows applications to retrieve the state from a react component and appends it to the url.

-![color-example](./example/color-example.gif)

 ## Installation

-To install with npm use `npm install with-url-state --save`
+To install with npm use

+`npm install with-url-state --save`

-To install with yarn use `yarn add with-url-state`
+To install with yarn use

+`yarn add with-url-state`

 ## Usage